goblindegook/goblindegook.com/content/post/2026/brand-new-legacy/index.md

 ---
 title: Brand New Legacy
-description: TBD
+description: On pushing against the slop.
 author: Luís Rodrigues
 slug: brand-new-legacy
 categories: ['Software']
 tags: ['work', 'artificial intelligence', 'understanding']
-date: 2026-07-15T12:00:00+01:00
+date: 2026-08-13T12:00:00+01:00
 image:
   src: feynman-blackboard.png
-  caption: Richard Feynman's final blackboard at CalTech, preserved from 1988 to this day.
+  caption: Richard Feynman's final blackboard at Caltech, preserved from 1988 to this day.
   alt: "Two sentences written on a blackboard: 'What I cannot create I do not understand,' and 'Know how to solve every problem that has been solved.'"
-draft: true
 ---

-_This is a work in progress._

-When Richard Feynman died in 1988, he left behind a couple of sentences scrawled on a blackboard at CalTech where he taught.
+When Richard Feynman died in 1988, he left behind a couple of sentences scrawled on a blackboard at the California Institute of Technology where he taught.
 The first one read:

 {{% pull-quote center %}}
 What I cannot create I do not understand.